falconair/ProgrammingForAnalytics/notebooks/lecture-handling-bigger-data/lecture.md

 ---

-## Well known maxim in computer science:
+## Well known maxims in computer science:
-"Premature optimization is the root of all evil" - Don Knuth
+*"Premature optimization is the root of all evil"* - Don Knuth

-In other words, don't worry about performance, until you have to worry about performance.
+*"Developers themselves highlight the fact that those doing research should exercise caution when using such microbenchmarks"* - Wikipedia article about the benchmark game

+*"You don't have to be an engineer to be be a racing driver, but you do have to have Mechanical Sympathy."* Jackie Stewart, racing driver - Quoted by Martin Thompson

 ---